Dhara-95/Rstrnt_Findr-r/README.md

 - User inputs an address/postcode and on submit, is shown a list of nearby restaurants on Search Results page.

-- User can filter restaurants by distance to postcode or by star rating on Sear Results page.
+- User can filter restaurants by distance to postcode or by star rating on Search Results page.

 - User can click on a specific restaurant and is shown additional details including a map and reviews, on Restaurant page.